5 Minute Read

 Financial stability is a key indicator of the PEO’s ability to manage risk.
 Without a strong balance sheet, a carrier is unlikely to enter into a long-term partnership with a PEO.
 Your PEO should be prepared to share two years of audited financials to demonstrate financial stability to carriers.

-How will you evaluate and manage the plan?
-Carriers want to ensure sound practices are in place to minimize your pool’s adverse risk.
-Third parties approved by carriers are willing to write a PEO that can provide risk-management guidance.
-Working with these organizations can improve your standing with a potential carrier.
+How will you evaluate and manage prospects entering the plan?
+Carriers want to ensure sound underwriting practices are in place to minimize your pool’s adverse risk.
+How will you allocate renewals to your existing book prospectively?
+Third parties approved by carriers can provide risk-management guidance via tools and systems, and working with these organizations can improve your standing with a potential carrier.

-What’s your PEO’s level of commitment to a master plan?
+What’s your PEO’s level of commitment to a master plan and do you have the operational and compliance processes in place to support it?
 Are you willing to commit to it and make it your primary offering?
 Your PEO must decide whether monetary tradeoffs for greater efficiency is a strategy to which you can commit prior to moving to a master plan.

 Also, what is your PEO’s value proposition?
 What makes you different from other PEOs that have master plans or those seeking one?
 Be prepared to demonstrate your PEO’s value and what makes it stand out.
 What do you do differently that sets you apart?
 Are you in a geographic area where a carrier wants to expand?
 Is your PEO selling in a vertical that offers good risk or new opportunities for the carrier?
 Demonstrating your PEO’s advantages will make you stand out to carriers.